evoingram/webapp-JavaBE/docs/README.md

 ## My Role

-This was a solo project.
+This is a solo project in progress, still in planning stages.

 ## Project Description